China–Nigeria relations

-The bilateral relations between the Federal Republic of Nigeria and People's Republic of China were formally established on February 10, 1971 - a decade after Nigeria gained its independence from the British Empire.
+The People's Republic of China and the Federal Republic of Nigeria established diplomatic relations on 10 February 1971 - a decade after Nigeria gained its independence from the British Empire.
 Relations between Nigeria and China have expanded on growing bilateral trade and strategic cooperation.
 China is also one of Nigeria's important trading and export partners.

 Although Nigeria maintains trade relations with Taiwan, and has a representative office in Taipei, it issued a joint communiqué with China in 2005, reaffirming that Beijing was "the only legitimate government representing the whole of China and Taiwan is an unalienable part of its territory".

 Nigeria has an embassy in Beijing, a consulate in Guangzhou, and consulates-general in Shanghai and Hong Kong.
 China has an embassy in Abuja and a consulate-general in Lagos.

 History

 Nigeria and the People's Republic of China established formal diplomatic relations on February 10, 1971.
 Relations between the two nations grew closer as a result of the international isolation and Western condemnation of Nigeria's military dictatorships (1970s-1998).
 Nigeria has since become an important source of oil and petroleum for China's rapidly growing economy and Nigeria is looking to China for help in achieving high economic growth; China has provided extensive economic, military, and political support.

 In 1996, as the Clinton administration lobbied in favor of sanctions against Nigeria.
 China, along with West-European countries, were unfavorable to a global freeze of Nigerian assets.

 In 2004 and again in 2006, Chinese President Hu Jintao made state visits to Nigeria and addressed a joint session of the National Assembly of Nigeria.
 Both nations signed a memorandum of understanding on establishing a strategic partnership.
 China has supported Nigeria's bid for a seat in the U.N.
 Security Council.
 As of February 2013, the Chinese Ambassador in Nigeria was Deng Boqing.

 In response to the hesitation of the United States and other Western countries to aid Nigeria in their efforts to combat insurgents in the oil-rich Niger Delta region, the Nigerian government has developed close military cooperation with China, which has supplied arms, equipment, training, and technology to the Nigerian armed forces.
 Both nations also signed a US$311 million agreement to develop cooperation in communications and space programs; China helped develop and launch the Nigerian communications satellite (NigComSat-1) by 2007 to expand cellular and internet networks in Central Africa.

 In January 2017, the Nigerian government ordered Taiwan to move its unofficial embassy out of Abuja and into Lagos (Nigeria's economic center), stating that the African country was a defender of the One-China vision.
 This order came after Nigeria obtained a $40 billion investment pledge from China.
 Taiwan was required to rename the unofficial embassy (the "Business Delegation of the ROC in the Federal Republic of Nigeria") to the "Trade Representative Office of Taipei in Lagos").

 In 2021, the two countries celebrated their 50 years of official relations.